-Investments and Securities Lending - A contract approved by the Bay County Board of Commissioners permits the Plan to lend its securities to broker-dealers and other entities (borrowers) for collateral that will be returned for the same securities in the future.
+Investments and Securities Lending - A contract approved by the Bay County Voluntary Employees' Beneficiary Association Board of Trustees permits the Plan to lend its securities to broker-dealers and other entities (borrowers) for collateral that will be returned for the same securities in the future.
 The Plan's custodial bank manages the securities lending program and receives securities or cash as collateral.
 The collateral securities cannot be pledged or sold by the Plan unless the borrower defaults.
 Collateral securities and cash are initially pledged at 102 percent of the fair value of United States securities lent and 105 percent of the fair value of non-United States securities, and may not fall below 100 percent during the term of the loan.
-The Plan did not have any securities on loan as of December 31, 2019.
+The Plan's securities on loan as of December 31, 2020, were as follows.